Modeling Binary Lenses and Sources with the BAGLE Python Package: transformation

 \section{$\lowercase{u}_0$ transformation}

-We can think of going from one $u_0$ to another as a coordinate transformation from one point along the binary axis to another point (see Figure ~\ref{fig:psbl coord transform}).
-We can transform from the geometric midpoint to the center of mass, to the primary, or to any other point. $L$ is the initial position on the binary axis and $L'$ is the final position on the binary axis. $S$ is the closest the source gets to $L$ which occurs at time $t_0$ and $S'$ is the closest the source gets to $L'$ which occurs at time $t_0'$.
+Transforming $u_0$ can be treated as a coordinate transformation of the origin from one point along the binary axis to another point (see Figure ~\ref{fig:psbl coord transform}).
+We can transform the origin of the coordinate system from the geometric midpoint to the center of mass, to the primary, or to any other point.
+We preform the transformation in the heliocentric frame, so parallax does not need to be explicitly taken into account.
+Note that this coordinate transformation does not take orbital motion of the lens or source into account.
+It assumes that the angle of the binary axis and North and the direction of relative proper motion of the lens and source stay constant. $L$ is the initial position of the origin on the binary axis and $L'$ is the final position of the origin on the binary axis. $S$ is the closest the source gets to $L$ which occurs at time $t_0$ and $S'$ is the closest the source gets to $L'$ which occurs at time $t_0'$.
 The source is moving with a velocity $\vect{\mu_{rel}}$ (in the frame of the lens).
-We define a coordinate system $R$ with $L$ at the center:
+We define a coordinate system $R$ with $L$ at the origin: